CloudCannon/Jekyll-Tips/_guide/navigation_and_includes.md

   &lt;/div&gt;
 &lt;/section&gt;</pre>

 We'll also add a heading and Front Matter.
-Now **about.html** should look like this:
+Now **about.html** looks like this:

 <pre>---
 layout: default